McManning/travis-setup/README.md

 * ... actually have the image create `.travis/deploy.sh`
 * Rename environment variables.
 PATH/ROOT are too vague
 * Post-rsync (or deployment) script execution (service restarts and whatnot)
+* Replace rsync with scp and deployment staging, probably.